UKHomeOffice/callisto-timecard-restapi/docs/storage.md

 **ActivityId**
 A set of different types of work that an end user can record time against populated by the Scheduler.

-**TimePeriodType**
-Describes the way a person has spent their time eg shift, non-working day, standard rest day, absence.
-This will be populated from user choosing from a configured list which can vary by location, tenant etc.